Working at The Miriam

 If you are interested in professional nursing and working with doctors, staff and other nurses in a genuinely collaborative setting, it’s time to investigate a career with The Miriam.

 Search open positions

 "The Magnet Recognition Program recognizes health care organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
 Consumers rely on Magnet designation as the ultimate credential for high quality nursing.
 Developed by the American Nurses Credentialing Center (ANCC), Magnet is the leading source of successful nursing practice and strategies worldwide."

-The Miriam Hospital is one of only four hospitals nationwide and internationally to achieve Magnet designation five times.
+The Miriam Hospital is one of an elite group of hospitals nationwide and internationally to achieve Magnet designation five times.
 Miriam has earned this highest nursing credential through extensive application processes every four years.
 This can only be accomplished in a hospital where nurses participate at all levels of care and all levels of the organization to make clinical and systems decisions to improve patient outcomes and experience.

 Magnet designation also requires the support and participation of all departments and employees in the hospital, placing patient care first and foremost in their mission of delivering health with care.

 Miriam nursing incorporates the Magnet Model framework into its strategic planning and operational initiatives.
 The Magnet Model promotes the critical role of nurses in achieving improved empirical outcomes through transformational leadership, structural empowerment, exemplary professional practice and new knowledge, innovations and improvements.